-As of July 15, 2020, the Q2 Shopping Index shows a sudden peak of 71% in e-commerce movement, and spending of +34% that will totally change commerce standards, as the fall and holiday shopping time approaches.
+As an eCommerce customer service interesting fact in 2020, the Q2 Shopping Index shows a sudden peak of 71% in e-commerce movement, and spending of +34% that will change commerce standards, as the fall and holiday shopping time approaches.

-The below figure shows the growing attraction towards e-commerce.
+The below figure shows the growing attraction toward e-commerce.

 Still, the question is: Can you build on this growing movement and be more competitive too?

-The simple answer is: assemble an effective customer service team.
+The simple answer is to assemble an effective customer service team.

 - Establish a Seamless Internal Structure for eCommerce Customer Service